Computation of a student's college-level undergraduate grade point average includes

 The Office of the Registrar's website gives detail information on how GPA and earned

-hours are computer on courses that have been repeated.
+hours are computed on courses that have been repeated.
 This page can be accessed here.

 Graduation: A minimum 2.0 grade point average on all college-level work attempted is required